cybernetics-io/redcar/doc/PRFAQ.md

 transformation and technology evolution surprise" said Miguel, head of infrastructure at Tick co., ltd.

-Let’s use Redcar now.
+Let’s use [Redcar][redcar] now.
 Our products are still evolving.
 Please tell us if you have any suggestions.

 ##